oskarnurm/dotfiles/README.md

-﻿# This README is the most incomplete thign you can read.
+﻿# This README is the most incomplete thing you can read.

 ## macOS setup